Your Lymphatic System

 - Dry skin brushing- watch the video below.

 - Contrast hydrotherapy- hot/cold shower therapy

-- How to make nutritious smoothies.
+- How to make nutritious green smoothies.

 Remove your bra